bendee48/chess/README.md

-# The Odin Project

 ### Ruby - Chess

-**A command line chess game project incorporating OOP, TDD, serialization and just about everything learned so far!**
+**A command line chess game project incorporating OOP, TDD, serialization and just about everything learned so far from The Odin Project!**

 ---